Publisher HarperCollins has removed 45 complete verses from the NIV (New International Version) Bible.

 The King James Version translators used the best manuscripts available in 1611.
 Fortunately, many older manuscripts have been discovered and carefully evaluated by scholars, with the conclusion that the older manuscripts are more reliable.
 This has given modern translators unprecedented access to manuscripts closer in time to the original documents.
 The “missing verses” some have mentioned are not found in the oldest and most reliable manuscripts so modern translators included or referenced them in footnotes.
 The translators of the King James Version used the best resources available to them at that time and for their day, [and] the King James translation was a monumental achievement.
 No doctrines of the Christian faith are affected by differences between the King James Version and the manuscripts that it translated, [or by] modern translations following more reliable sources.

 Please be assured that your NIV Bible is extremely accurate, trustworthy and reliable.
 Additional information on the translation process and use of footnotes is located in the Preface of your NIV Bible.
 If you have any other questions, please let us know.

-The NIV editors emphasize that their translation is prepared by a self-governing Committee on Bible Translation comprising 15 religious scholars, not by the publishing house itself:
+The NIV editors emphasized that their translation was prepared by a self-governing Committee on Bible Translation comprising 15 religious scholars, not by the publishing house itself:

 The NIV translation process is one of rigorous checks and balances.
 The translation team is a self-governing body, which means no publisher or commercial entity can tell them how to translate Scripture.
 Committee members represent a number of denominations, helping to ensure a translation free from theological bias.